-The MSc Educational Research is aimed at people who wish to develop practical, high-level experience of research methods in educational settings.
+The MRes Education is aimed at people who wish to develop practical, high-level experience of research methods in educational settings.

 Applying to Bristol

 Request more information

 Ask us a question, sign up for our updates or request a prospectus.